 Casper Mountain Outdoor Center

-One of Casper newest attractions, the Casper Mountain Outdoor Center is home to a state-of-the-art biathlon center, more than 24 miles of trails and a wide variety of competitions and events.
+The Casper Mountain Outdoor Center, one of the town's newest attractions, is home to a state-of-the-art biathlon center, more than 24 miles of trails and a wide variety of competitions and events.
 The trails at the outdoor center can be used for skiing, hiking, mountain biking, fat biking, orienteering and equestrian sports.